lugipfupf/HappyMirror/README.md

 An example of how to do that can be found in the example widget 'simple_image'.

 # How to run
+## Testing
+While in the root of this repo, simply type `pytest` to run all the tests.
+Alternatively, if that does not work, try `pytest-3`.

 ## Development mode Windows
 Get all you need by typing `pip install -e .`, then run the application directly from VSCode.